MicrosoftDocs/architecture-center/docs/security/governance.md

 underlying Azure Resource Manager (ARM) capabilities in the Azure platform (and Azure Policy can also be assigned via Azure Blueprints).

-For more information on how to do this in Azure, please review **Tutorial:
-Create and manage policies to enforce compliance.**
+For more information on how to do this in Azure, please review **Tutorial: Create and manage policies to enforce compliance**.

-#### Monitor identity Risk
+## Monitor identity Risk

 Monitor identity related risk events for warning on potentially compromised identities and remediate those risks.